Vakhtang V: Intervention in Imereti

 In Tbilisi, the aging king, then eighty-six years old, placed great trust in his newly adopted son—a distinction that Prince Luarsab had never fully enjoyed.
 Rostom appointed Shah Navaz Khan as administrator of Kartli, entrusting him with the day-to-day governance of the kingdom, as well as command of the Kartlian armed forces.

 Scene from the western Georgian civil war.

 Since 1623, a destructive conflict had been waged between the Kingdom of Imereti and the Principality of Mingrelia in western Georgia, with King Rostom providing logistical support to the Mingrelians.
 In 1658, following the reversal of fortunes in the war and the emergence of a new strategic advantage for Imereti after the death of Levan II of Mingrelia, Rostom appointed Vakhtang as general, charging him with leading a military expedition into Imereti.
 Around the same time, the king fell ill, compelling Vakhtang to assume greater responsibility for the administration of Kartli.

-Vakhtang was joined on this campaign by Duke Zaal of Aragvi.
+Vakhtang was joined on this campaign by Zaal, Duke of Aragvi.
 Together, and with assistance from the forces of the Ottoman Eyalet of Childir, they confronted the army of King Alexander III of Imereti in a brief engagement.
 The battle ended in defeat for Vakhtang and Zaal, forcing them to retreat into the forests of Somaneti.

 According to the testimony of the royal envoy Pharsadan, a strategic dispute then arose between Vakhtang and Zaal.
 Pharsadan had visited the military camp to obtain their signatures on a letter of submission to Shah Abbas II.
 During his visit, Vakhtang discussed state affairs with the envoy and argued that a military victory was still possible if Zaal’s troops remained at the front, while Zaal formally complained to the envoy about Vakhtang’s alleged recklessness in conducting the campaign.

 The immediate withdrawal of the Aragvian forces forced Vakhtang to reconsider his strategy and withdraw to Kartli.
 Less than a year later, Imereti emerged victorious from the conflict.
 (Note: The death of Levan II Dadiani in 1658 allowed Imereti to regain control over Mingrelia.
 In 1659, Alexander III seized the principality and imposed Vameq III as prince of Mingrelia.)